 It is part of a £22m programme of improvements being undertaken by the college across its sites.

-The South Shields-born swimmer said it should help to "keep talented athletes in the North East".'Local talent'
+The South Shields-born swimmer said it should help to "keep talented athletes in the North East".

 The 16-year-old Young Sports Personality of the Year said: "The North East has got some very talented, very successful athletes all around.